JoanaS2/Sea-Essence/README.md

 ### Hero Section

 * The Hero section contains a bright background image that covers the page when the home page is loaded on the browser.
-* Contains a  hero text which is centered and positioned to absolute.
+* Contains a  hero text that is centered and positioned to absolute.
 Meant to entice users to continue browsing.

 ![Hero Image and Text](documentation/hero.png)